Béziers: The Languedoc vine growers' revolt in Béziers, 1907

 On the evening of 20 June, learning of the Narbonne shooting, about 500 soldiers of the 6th company of the 17th regiment mutinied, plundered the armory and headed for Béziers.
 They traveled about twenty kilometers by night.
 On 21 June, in the early morning, they arrived in town.
 They were warmly welcomed by the Biterrois, "fraternizing with the demonstrators, and peacefully opposing the armed forces".
 The soldiers sat down on the Allées Paul Riquet and the population offered them wine and food.

 The South was on the brink of insurrection.
 In Paulhan, the railway was taken out of commission by protesters who stopped a military convoy sent to quell the mutineers.
 In Lodève, the sub-prefect was taken hostage.
 The military authorities were not ready to accept this mutiny, apprehensive that the example of the 17th regiment would give similar ideas to other regiments in the region.

 In Paris, the Republic trembled, as Clemenceau had to face a vote of no confidence.
 However, he survived by letting the military command urgently negotiate with the mutineers.
 In the afternoon, after obtaining a guarantee that no sanctions will be imposed on them, the 17th soldiers put down their arms and marched to the station under escort, without any major incident.
 On 22 June, they returned by train to their barracks.
 Clemenceau announced the end of the mutiny and gained a parliamentary vote of confidence by 327 votes to 223.

 On 23 June, a law was finally passed, which repressed the massive chaptalisation of the wines.

 Negotiations and the scale of the movement prevented collective punishment: the mutineers of the 17th were assigned to Gafsa (Tunisia), a place where soldiers were often sent for "disciplinary companies", but these soldiers remained outside this framework, and were under ordinary military status.
 There was therefore no penal sanction for the revolt of the 17th, contrary to the legend that developed on this subject.
 However, during the First World War, haunted by their reputation as deserters, many of them were sent to the front line, particularly in the bloody assaults of 1914.

 The mutiny of soldiers of the 17th has remained in historical memory, especially with the words of Montéhus' anti-militarist song "Gloire au 17", with the refrain: "Salute, salute to you / Brave soldiers of the seventeenth...."

+20th century

+Before 1963, wine was the only way to bring money into the area.
+Béziers city is now a part of economic plan Mission Racine.